How Long People Stay on GLP-1s — GLP-1 Data Series

 Reinitiation and cycling

 Among non-T2D patients who discontinued, 36.3% reinitiated within 1 year (Rodriguez et al., 95% CI: 35.6–37.0%).
-For T2D patients, the reinitiation rate was higher at 47.3%.
+For T2D patients, the reinitiation rate was 47.3%.
 Weight regain was the strongest driver: each 1% of weight regained increased the hazard of reinitiation by 2.8%.

 Predictors of persistence and discontinuation